Tony DiLeo

-Tony DiLeo (born August 8, 1955) is a former American basketball executive and former coach.
-He served as the 21st head coach of the Philadelphia 76ers of the NBA, taking over the position mid-season on December 13, 2008 after then-head coach Maurice Cheeks was fired after starting the season with a 9–14 record.
+Tony DiLeo (born August 8, 1955) is an American former basketball executive and former coach.
+He served as the 21st head coach of the Philadelphia 76ers of the NBA, taking over the position mid-season on December 13, 2008, after then-head coach Maurice Cheeks was fired after starting the season with a 9–14 record.
 The team went 32–27 under DiLeo's leadership (finishing the season 41–41 overall), and lost their Eastern Conference quarterfinals series to the Orlando Magic.
 At the end of the season, DiLeo withdrew his name from consideration to return as head coach, opting instead to return to the Sixers' front office as senior vice president and assistant general manager.
 He was promoted to general manager in 2012, but was subsequently removed at the end of the season.

 High school

 DiLeo was a basketball star at Cinnaminson High School in Cinnaminson Township, New Jersey.